Central Bank budget of €475m approved by oversight body

 Budget for regulator represents 4% increase on previous year

-The Central Bank of Ireland’s oversight body has approved its budget for this year which includes €350 million in operating costs but the Governor said it plans to undertake a full review of major costs in the organisation.
+The Central Bank of Ireland’s oversight body has approved its budget for this year which includes €350 million in operating costs.
+But the governor, Gabriel Makhlouf, said it plans to undertake a full review of major costs in the organisation.

-According to minutes of the Central Bank commission meeting of December 9th, it approved proposals for this year’s budget, which also includes €103 million in investment and €22 million in contingency costs, which combined mean a 4 per cent increase on the previous year.
+According to minutes of the Central Bank commission meeting of December 9th, it approved proposals for this year’s budget, which includes €103 million in investment and €22 million in contingency costs.
+All told, it involves a 4 per cent increase on the previous year.

 Costs